robotpilot/turtlebot3_wiki/docs/source/pc_software.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

-Install Ubuntu in the remote PC (Desktop or Laptop PC)
+Install Ubuntu on Remote PC (Desktop or Laptop PC)
 -----------------------------------------------------------

 [``Remote PC``] Download ``Ubuntu 16.04`` on the remote PC from the following link.